Giov3ss/Hangman-Game/README.md

 ### Tools and libraries
 - [python random library](https://docs.python.org/3/library/random.html?#module-random ".py random") For selection a random word from the deck
 - [Gitpod](https://www.gitpod.io/) - Used to build the gme.
+- [Colorama](https://pypi.org/project/colorama/) - Used to put some color in the text.
 - [Am I Responsive](https://ui.dev/amiresponsive) - Used to creat an image displaying the homepage on multiple devices.
 - [Table Generator](https://www.tablesgenerator.com/) Used to make a table explaining the model/methods of the class.
 - [PEP8 Validator](https://pep8ci.herokuapp.com/) For Python validation.